 What is the difference between acute and chronic illness?

 The common cold, the flu, a broken arm and a toothache.
 What do these things have in common?
 They are all acute illnesses.
-Michgian State University Extension teaches that an acute illness is one that often comes on suddenly and is diagnosed by a healthcare provider.
-Following diagnosis there is a course of treatment to be followed and a period of recovery.
+Michigan State University Extension teaches that an acute illness is one that often comes on suddenly and is diagnosed by a healthcare provider.
+Following diagnosis, there is a course of treatment to be followed and a period of recovery.
 If all goes well, the person returns to normal health.
-Acute illnesses usually follow this course of becoming ill, getting worse for a while, treatment or observation of the symptoms and then getting better.
-In these cases, the healthcare provider knows what action to take to treat the illness and there is also a reliance on the body’s ability to heal itself.
+Acute illnesses usually follow this course: becoming ill, getting worse for a while, treatment or observation of the symptoms and then getting better.
+In these cases, the healthcare provider knows what action to take to treat the illness, and there is also a reliance on the body’s ability to heal itself.

 Chronic illnesses often have multiple causes.
-For example, heredity can play a part as can lifestyle choices (smoking, lack of exercise, unhealthy eating habits).
-Environmental factors such as secondhand smoke or air pollution may also contribute to chronic illness.
-With so many different factors contributing to a chronic illness it can be difficult to find an effective treatment.
+For example, heredity can play a part as can lifestyle choices such as smoking, lack of exercise and unhealthy eating habits.
+Environmental factors, such as secondhand smoke or air pollution, may also add to the chronic illness.
+With so many different factors contributing to a chronic illness, it can be challenging to find an effective treatment.

-We are used to enjoying full recovery when we suffer from an acute illness.
-Full recovery is not a characteristic of chronic disease, however.
-With chronic illness there are symptoms that are caused by the illness itself, such as pain and fatigue.
-There are also symptoms that are caused by other symptoms!
-For example, if a person suffers from pain caused by his chronic illness he may also, in time, suffer from depression, especially if the pain isn’t relieved through treatment.
+We are used to enjoying full recovery when we suffer from an acute illness; however, full recovery is not a characteristic of a chronic illness.
+With chronic illness, some symptoms are caused by the illness itself, such as pain and fatigue.
+There are also symptoms that are secondary by other symptoms.
+For example, if a person suffers from pain acquired from their chronic illness, they may also, in time, suffer from depression, especially if the pain isn’t relieved through treatment.
 This cycle of symptoms causing other symptoms can make diagnosis and treatment difficult.
 Those who suffer from chronic illness may also end up frustrated and helpless.

-Because of the complicated nature of chronic disease, it is necessary to find ways to alleviate symptoms in order to improve quality of life.
+Because of the complicated nature of the chronic illness, it is necessary to find ways to alleviate symptoms to improve quality of life.
 While cures are not always possible, self-management of symptoms can be.
-That self-management often goes beyond medication and may include relaxation techniques, physical activity, positive thinking and healthy eating.
-Alternatives such as the Stanford Chronic Disease Self-Management Program teach such techniques and have proven to be effective in helping alleviate the symptoms of chronic illness.
+That self-management often goes beyond medication and may include relaxation techniques, physical activity, positive thinking, mindfulness, and healthy eating.
+Alternatives such as the Personal Action Towards Health (PATH) program facilitate such techniques and have proven to be effective in helping alleviate the symptoms of chronic illness.
 To find out more about the PATH program or sign up for a class, visit the PATH events page.